CHEWCHEWW/react-web-editor/README.md

 |------------|--------------|
 |handleMouseDown      | onMouseDown handler |
 ------
-This component can use with ResizeHandlerWrapper, and EditorBlockWrapper.
+This component can be used with ResizeHandlerWrapper and EditorBlockWrapper.

 ### useImage
-The UseImage hook helps upload image file.
+The UseImage hook helps upload image file and shows image on the screen.

 - props
 ```